 Trim back poinsettias 4 to 6 inches after a foot of new growth to keep them compact.

 A poinsettia tree that is a hallmark of the holiday season will remain in the same location during the holiday season.

 The poinsettia painting that hangs in her den did double duty as a Christmas card.

 These example sentences are selected automatically from various online news sources to reflect current usage of the word 'poinsettia.'
 Views expressed in the examples do not represent the opinion of Merriam-Webster or its editors.
 Send us feedback.

-Origin of POINSETTIA
+Origin and Etymology of poinsettia

-Seen & Heard
+Seen and Heard